SHADOWELITE7/quakedev/Quakedev-notes/Slipgates wont activate.md

-Walking to or near a slipgate won't let you go the next slipgate
+Walking to or near a slipgate won't let you go to the next slipgate